 UGMA/UTMA Custodial Accounts

-The Uniform Gift to Minors Act (UGMA) and Transfer to Minors Act (UTMA) allows anyone to open an investment account for a minor child.
+The Uniform Gift to Minors Act (UGMA) and Transfer to Minors Act (UTMA) allow anyone to open an investment account for a minor child.
 An adult can act as a custodian.
 The funds transfer to the child when they become of age to take over the account, between 18 and 25, depending on the state’s laws.
 In the meantime, the custodian may withdraw funds from the account for the child’s use.

 You have more control over which investment vehicles you select and there is no limit to your contributions.
 You cannot change beneficiaries of a UTMA account and the money does not grow tax-free, though it is taxed at a lower rate for estates and trusts.